Graduate Studies in Spanish

 M.A. students contracted as Teaching Assistants gain valuable experience by working as tutors or teachers of their own introductory Spanish sections.
 Some TAs will begin with no previous teaching experience, while some will join us with established teaching credentials.
 We work with novice and experienced teachers to ensure that by the end of the program each TA is prepared and confident with up to date language teaching methodology.
 All TAs work under the supervision of a TA Supervisor and have the support of coursework on language pedagogy (SPAN 6010: Teaching College Spanish).

 Academic Conferences: BGSU supports students interested in presenting their academic work at conferences or publishing in journals.
 Students can apply for Graduate Student Professional Development Funds to offset expenses incurred for attending conferences (registration fee, mileage, etc.).
-Students are also encouraged to present at local BGSU conferences, such as the annual Latin American and Latino/a Studies Student Research Conference.
+Students are also encouraged to present at local BGSU conferences, such as the annual Latino Issues Conference, which is paired with the Latin American and Latinx Studies Student Research Conference.

 Breadth and Depth